 Sargent & Greenleaf, Rochester, New York - 2 movements, Model #2 version 1, 2 and 4.

 B. Model #2 version 2, 1874.
 This lock is identical in all respects to the version 1 except that Sargent lowered the numbering on their dials to reflect the fact that it could only be relied upon to operate for 46 verses the 48 hours on the original version 1.
-This is the only known version of this model with the glass door.
-John Erroll's book shows another version 2 with the solid door used in coin safes making only two known survivors of the version 2 movement.
+There are two known versions of this model with the glass door.
+John Erroll's book shows another version 2 with the solid door used in coin safes making only three known survivors of the version 2 movement.
 6.5"h x 7.75"h x 2.75"d.
 Case #129, movement #129, lock #129. file 158

 C. Model #2 version 4, 1876.
-Any time lock made before 1880 is quite rare.
 This lock is similar to the original time lock invented by James Sargent and first put on a vault door in 1874 (see above).
 Only a few of the first production run of this lock had the black enamel dials.
 The Model 2 had many changes over the years of it's production from 1874 through 1927.
 John Erroll's book divides these changes into 15 styles through this period.
 Although this version made for just over one year it was the first time lock to get a longer production run, thought to be between 150 to 200.
-One of three known completely intact examples.
+One of five known completely intact examples.
 Formerly from the Harry Miller collection.
 Another example is in the John M. Mossman collection in the Museum of The General Society of Mechanics and Tradesmen, New York, NY.
 Case #531, movement #535. file 101

 (1)American Genius Nineteenth Century Bank Locks and Time Locks, David Erroll & John Erroll, pg.
 150